aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/aws-spec-fields.md

 ---
-title: "Amazon Web Services (AWS)"
+title: "Specifying Values to Control AWS Provisioning"
-linkTitle: "AWS"
+linkTitle: "Spec Fields"
 weight: 10
 ---

-## Control Provisioning with Labels

-The [Provisioner CRD]({{< ref "provisioner-crd.md" >}}) supports defining node properties like instance type and zone.For certain well-known labels (documented below), Karpenter will provision nodes accordingly.
+The [Provisioner CRD]({{< ref "provisioner-crd.md" >}}) supports defining node properties like instance type and zone.
+For certain well-known labels (documented below), Karpenter will provision nodes accordingly.
 For example, in response to a label of `topology.kubernetes.io/zone=us-east-1c`, Karpenter will provision nodes in that availability zone.